daknob/CSD-FileUpload/README.md

 <br>

 There is another installation method for this software.
-This method is recommended only if you do not feel comfirtable performing the steps above or you tried and you failed.
-This method may consist from a single command, but it could have some security implications.
+This method is recommended only if you do not feel comfortable performing the steps above or you tried and you failed.
+This method may be a single command, but it could have some security implications.

 Login to a Debian Computer and run: